Guide

 Camp kitchen

-• Cookpot with lid (lid doubles as a pan for eggs)
+• Cookpot with lid — the lid doubles as a pan for eggs or reheating

 • Collapsible wash basin

-• Food storage: bear canister, Ursack, or hang bag (check regulations)
+• Food storage: bear canister, Ursack, or hang bag — check your specific campsite regulations

-• Cooler with ice (car camping) or dry bags (backpacking to site)
+• Cooler with ice (car camping) or insulated dry bag (hiking in)

 • Reusable water bottles (at least 2L capacity per person)

-• Trail maps or campground map as backup
+• Paper trail or campground map as backup

-• First aid kit: bandages, antiseptic wipes, moleskin, ibuprofen, antihistamine, tweezers
+• First aid kit: bandages, antiseptic wipes, moleskin for blisters, ibuprofen, antihistamine, tweezers (for splinters and ticks)

 • Emergency whistle